landonviator/viatordsp/README.md

 ![Pic](https://github.com/landonviator/viatordsp/blob/main/Assets/projucer.png)

 ## Use
-To use viatordsp, there are three namespace:
+To use viatordsp, there are three namespaces:
 - viator_dsp
 - viator_gui
 - viator_utils